RockyCLK/week2-SQL/README.md

 query queryFilmOutOfStock.sql
-  Make a query to find out all the films which are out of stock Show the results with film's title and sorted ascendingly Output table: tableFilmOutOfStock.csv
+  Make a query to find out all the films which are out of stock Show the results with film's title and sort ascendingly Output table: tableFilmOutOfStock.csv

 query queryFilmLengthClassification.sql
-  Make a query to classify all films into 3 types of length Show the result with film's title and sorted ascendingly Output table: tableFilmLengthClassification.csv
+  Make a query to classify all films into 3 types of length Show the result with film's title and sort ascendingly Output table: tableFilmLengthClassification.csv

+query queryTopRevenueCustomerOver100.sql
+  Make a query to find out all the customers who spent over 100 totally Show the result with customers' full name and sort by customer ID ascendingly Output table: tableTopRevenueCustomerOver100.csv